7 Steps to Developing a Strategically Sound Small Business Website

 3. Where can I go on your site to get more information that interests me?

-Your home page must provide these answers clearly.
-But, it must do it in a few nanoseconds.
+Your home page must provide these answers.
+But it must do it in a few nanoseconds.
 Otherwise, your site visitors will “bounce,” meaning they abandon the home page without going any further.
-You can see how I accomplish this on my own home page.
+You can see how I accomplish this on our home page.
 We also use a similar approach with most clients’ sites.

-Use a large, main image at the top of the home page.
-This “hero” image (or images, in the case of a slider) serves to capture the viewer’s eye and helps make a statement about your business and your offering.
+Use a large main image at the top of the home page.
+This “hero” image (or images, in the case of a slider) captures the viewer’s eye and helps make a statement about your business and your offering.

 As noted earlier, you should have a goal for your website.
-Generally you want visitors to take some kind of action, which we call a “conversion.”
-This can a phone call, filling out a free consultation webform, purchasing something, joining your mailing list, downloading a file, etc.
+Generally, you want visitors to take some action, which we call a “conversion.”
+This can be a phone call, filling out a free consultation webform, purchasing something, joining your mailing list, downloading a file, etc.

 Make sure the information needed to support conversion is readily apparent.
 And, of course, provide the form or link that makes it easy for site visitors to take that action.